jaidev-jayakumar/kairo/APP_STORE_LISTING.md

 • Anyone seeking self-reflection tools
 • Astrology enthusiasts who value accuracy

-kaira combines ancient wisdom with modern calculations to help you understand yourself better and navigate life with more awareness.
+kairo combines ancient wisdom with modern calculations to help you understand yourself better and navigate life with more awareness.
 Your personal astrologer, always in your pocket.

 ---

-**NOTE:** kaira provides astrological interpretations for entertainment and self-reflection purposes.
+**NOTE:** kairo provides astrological interpretations for entertainment and self-reflection purposes.
 Always use common sense and consult qualified professionals for important life decisions.

 ## Keywords (100 characters max, separated by commas)